bertrand-benoit/steamAchievementsStats/README.md

+:warning: This project is now hosted on [Gitlab](https://gitlab.com/bertrand-benoit/steamAchievementsStats); switch to it to get newer versions.

 # Tiny Steam Achievements Statistics client
 This simple script allows to retrieve all achievements statistics information of Steam Player whose ID is specified on command line.